jaclu/tmux-packet-loss/README.md

 Since I do 6 pings per run, one lost is 16.67%.
 Alert level is set so that a single packet lost is not displayed as an alert, and I filter our low loss levels entirely.
-I use the historical average.
+I display the historical average.
 I use more compact prefix & suffix settings.

 ```tmux